juliaishibashi/swift-academic-reminder/README.md

 - The app will notify users based on the selected reminder time.

 ## Technologies Used
-- SwiftUI
+- SwiftUI 6
-- SwiftData (for managing assignment and reminder data)
+- SwiftData
 - Local notifications